Academy at Virginia Randolph

 - Provides career counseling and occupational skills training through participation in work-based learning and exploration of post-secondary opportunities

 - Requires an application, assessment testing, mandatory orientation and adherence to attendance requirements.

 Program for Academic & Career Emplowerment at VA Randolph (PACE)

-PACE is a nontraditional program that serves overage middle school students.
+PACE is a nontraditional program that serves over-age middle school students.
 The program is designed to remediate students and allow them to experience success with their peer group in high school the following school year.
 This unique program provides students with small class sizes, an individualized learning plan, faculty mentorship, blended online curriculum, and project-based learning steeped in collaboration, problem solving, critical thinking, and innovation.
-Students also explore a wide variety of careers as they earn up to three high school elective credits.
+Students also explore electives and earn three high school credits.

-Seventh and eighth grade students who are one or more years overage are eligible for the program.
-All overage students will be reviewed and recommended to the program by their comprehensive middle school.
-Overage students will be enrolled in PACE with the intent of them returning to the comprehensive high school or the Academy at Virginia Randolph with three to five high school credits the following year.
+Eighth grade students who are one or more years over-age are eligible for the program.
+All overage students, 14 years or older, will be reviewed and recommended to the program by their comprehensive middle school.
+Overage students will be enrolled in PACE with the intent of returning to the comprehensive high school or the Academy at Virginia Randolph with three to five high school credits the following year.